Measuring risk contagion in financial networks with CoVaR: Risk contagion in a bipartite network with asymptotically independent objects

 Finally, $g(t^{-1})\in \RV_{-\frac{1-\rho^*}{1+\rho^*}}$ and hence, $\text{ECI}(X_1|X_2)=\frac{1+\rho^*}{1-\rho^*}$. \end{itemize} \end{proposition}

 \begin{remark} $\mbox{}$ \begin{itemize} \item[(a)] Suppose $\rho^*<\rhom$.
 Then there exists $\ell^*,j^*\in \mathbb{I}$ with $\ell^*\not=j^*$ and By definition of $\rho^*$ we have

 resulting in $a_{1\ell^*}=a_{1j^*}=a_{2\ell^*}=a_{2j^*}=0$ a.s.
-Hence, the $\ell$-th and $j$-th column of $\bA\in\R_+^{2\times d}$ are a.s. zero columns. \item[(b)] Both values, $\rho^*$ and $\text{ECI}(X_1|X_2)=\frac{1+\rho^*}{1-\rho^*}$, depend on the one hand, on the location of the non-zero entries of $\bA$, and on the other hand, on the dependence structure of the underlying object $\bZ$ modelled by the correlation matrix $\Sigma$.
+Hence, the $\ell$-th and $j$-th column of $\bA\in\R_+^{2\times d}$ are a.s. zero columns. \item[(b)] Both values, $\rho^*$ and $\text{ECI}(X_1|X_2)=\frac{1+\rho^*}{1-\rho^*}$, depend on the one hand, on the location of the non-zero entries of $\bA$, and on the other hand, on the dependence structure of the underlying object $\bZ$ modeled by the correlation matrix $\Sigma$.
 Naturally, the dependence in the network becomes stronger if either the pairwise correlations in $\Sigma$ increases or if the zero components of $\bA$ are replaced by non-zero components, i.e., we have more connections between the agents and the objects.
-Both effects might increase as well the tail dependence of the agents and the ECI although they exhibit asymptotic tail independence. \end{itemize} \end{remark}
+Both effects might increase as well the tail dependence of the agents and the ECI. \item[(c)] If additional objects are introduced on the market, that are not connected to the agents, they have no influence on the CoVaR behavior.
+However, if one agent is connected to that object the change in the CoVaR behavior depends on the correlation of this object with the other objects connected to the other agent in the Gaussian copula model. \end{itemize} \end{remark}

 \begin{remark} Note that the limit measures $\overline{\mu}_1$ and $\overline{\mu}_2$ found in Propositions \ref{prop:condprobiid}-\ref{prop:condprobGC} are all non-zero measures and hence, the conditional probabilities computed are asymptotically non-trivial as well. \end{remark}